wanjarus/quick-autosave/README.md

 }
 ```

-If you want to use `contenteditable` as form element, you can use `data-name` attribute.
+If you want to use `contenteditable` as form element, you can use the `data-name` attribute.
 ```html
 <div contenteditable="true" class="textarea" data-name="xs_content"></div>
 ```

 ## Advanced Options

-If you want to catch data return by autosave before send ajax request, you can set `before` function.
-It can be usefull for validating your field.
-You'll need to return `true` if you want to procceed the ajax call.
+If you want to catch data returned by Quick Autosave before sending ajax request, you can set `before` function.
+It can be useful to validate your form content.
+You will need to return `true` if you want to procceed the ajax call.
 ```js
 $(".exemple").autosave({
   before : function (parameter) {